Accessibility at The People's Potato

 Scents

-Out of consideration for people who are sensitive to scents and who may have adverse reactions if exposed to them, please do not wear heavily scented products in the kitchen.
+Out of consideration for people who are sensitive to scents and who may have adverse reactions if exposed to them, we ask people in the kitchen to not wear heavily scented products in the kitchen.
 If you have scented products with you, please take care not to open them in the kitchen and do not apply them immediately before entering the kitchen.
 This includes cologne, perfume, essential oils, scented hair gel, lotions and other other products scented with chemicals or concentrated natural scents.

 We ask collective members and volunteers not to wear scented products in the kitchen.
 We do our best to maintain this but with our open-door volunteer policy, new volunteers do sometimes arrive without knowing about this policy.